mustafasoylu/soylu-site/src/blog/goals.md

 In order to achieve my goals, I learned that I have to choose several and focus on them.
 All the other goals become a "not-to-do list" for me.
 I have already experienced that trying to do everything simultaneously does not work.
 Thus, I have a maximum of 4 goals I focus on at a time.

-- Learn how to manage productivity
+- Set up habits and workflows
 - 4 days gym schedule for 2 months
 - PLMS Project
 - Find a source for learning drawing basics